-Applications of Probabilistic, Stochastic and Statistical Modeling in the Engineering and Natural Sciences
+Computational Statistics, Mathematical Statistical Methodology, Bayesian Statistical Methodology, Statistical Approaches to Numerical Methods, Applications of Probabilistic, Stochastic and Statistical Modeling in the Engineering and Natural Sciences

 Digital Twin of 3-D Printed Stainless Steel Pedestrian Bridge A collaboration with MX3D

 There are always many opportunities to join a vibrant research team at either the undergraduate, postgraduate or doctoral levels.
 If you are curiosity led, ambitious, driven, and passionate about research then I am always enthusiastic to speak with you.
-Or even better come and speak to the team of post-docs, PhD stduents and academic faculty that work with me.
+Or even better come and speak to the team of post-docs, PhD students and academic faculty that work with me.